mauOrtRuiz/UNET_modifications/README.md

 a) It can obtain better results in less number of epochs
 b) weak boundaries are better delineated
-c) Is more immune to perturbations
+c) Is more immune to perturbations!
 d) MultiResUNet is more reliable against outliers